snowplow-devops/terraform-aws-snowflake-loader-setup/README.md

 ### Applying module directly

-1. Fill variables in [terraform.tmpl.tfvars](terraform.tmpl.tfvars) and copy it to `terraform.tfvars`.
+1. Fill variables in [terraform.tfvars.tmpl](terraform.tfvars.tmpl) and copy it to `terraform.tfvars`.
 2. Using environment variables for authentication as [described in here][snowflake-env-vars].
 Fill the template in [snowflake_provider_vars.sh](snowflake_provider_vars.sh) and run `source ./snowflake_provider_vars.sh` to set up your local environment.